MasterClass is one of the few unicorns in EdTech.

 Is it because they want to learn something?
 To investigate something?
 To buy something?
 Or to get somewhere?

-- What are pretzels? – to learn something (Informational intent)
+- What colors make brown? – to learn something (Informational intent)

-- MasterClass vs. Great Courses – to investigate something (Commercial investigational intent)
+- MasterClass vs. Mind Valley – to investigate something (Commercial investigational intent)